Deep composition of tensor-trains using squared inverse Rosenblatt transports: Background

 \section{Background}

-In this section, we first introduce some notations and assumptions used throughout the paper.
+In this section, we first introduce some notation and assumptions used throughout the paper.
 Then, we review the inverse Rosenblatt transport method that offers an algebraically exact transformation from the reference measure to the target measure.
-We will also discuss the role of the FTT decomposition in the numerical construction of the (approximate) inverse Rosenblatt transport.
+We will also discuss the role of the functional TT decomposition in the numerical construction of the (approximate) inverse Rosenblatt transport.